adrg/xdg/README.md

 	// Obtain a suitable location for application config files.
 	// ConfigFile takes one parameter which must contain the name of the file,
 	// but it can also contain a set of parent directories.
 If the directories
-	// don't exists, they will be created relative to the base config directory. configFilePath, err := xdg.ConfigFile("appname/config.yaml")
+	// don't exist, they will be created relative to the base config directory. configFilePath, err := xdg.ConfigFile("appname/config.yaml")
 	if err != nil {
 		log.Fatal(err)